thesourceofcode/thesourceofcode.github.io/_posts/2026-05-15-payments-101-credit-card-chronology.md

 </div>

-It contains one of the earliest known restrictions on credit:
+It contains a constraint on debtor exploitation:
 > "If a man be in debt and
 sell his wife, son, or daughter or bind them over to service for three years, they shall work in the house of their purchaser or master; in the